-The term “corporation” is often used to describe an incorporated business.
-While this is correct, there are other types of businesses that are not necessarily corporations.
+The term “corporation” is used to describe an incorporated business.
+It’s important to note that not all businesses are considered corporations.

-Corporations, also called incorporated companies, are a type of business structure with specific rights and characteristics.
+A corporation, or “legal person,” is a business structure with very specific rights and characteristics.

-In this sense, a corporation's shareholders do not own the business itself, but rather the shares they possess.
-They can receive a portion of the company's profits in the form of stock dividends or cash.
+Shareholders, therefore, do not own the company itself but rather the shares they hold in it.
+They can receive a portion of the profits generated by the company in the form of dividends paid in shares or in cash.

-Shareholders benefit greatly from this legal business structure since they personally have no tax or liabilities.
+Shareholders in particular benefit largely from this business structure, as they have no personal or tax liabilities.

-The shareholders are also responsible for electing a Board of Directors to manage the company.
+The shareholders are also responsible for electing a board of directors, who will oversee how the company is run.

 Corporations incorporated under the Canada Business Corporations Act